Musings in May

 Early lambs are finding their feet, windows are flung open and the sunlight lingers a little longer on certain patches of the garden, it’s almost within touching distance which is both comforting and commoving.

 We’ve been eating a great deal of eggs lately which is getting me all giddy about the idea of having our own hens.
 I took the children to Heligan over the half term.
 We stopped and took in the sights at the chicken field, chose our favourites, chatted to them, rudely {I suppose} commented on their plumage and decided which ones we’d be happy to have running about our garden.
-As we get closer and closer to finishing the house I look at the garden a lot more, making plans for our vegetable garden, the herb patch and fruit garden.
-It won’t be this year that we delight in home grown delicacies, but it’s nice to look forward to a breakfast of fresh berries, scrambled eggs and spinach from within walking distance.

 In the studio today I’m painting Easter eggs, the rain is dripping from each crossbar of the window frames, I have just seen a woodpecker land on the pile of wood we’ve prepared for our next bonfire and whilst the sky is a watercolour practice paper of smudgy greys, the lush green grass in the meadow outside the red shed and trill of birdsong is encouraging to say the least.